-[W]hat's the deal with the "commentator" listed for some of the talks?
+In a comment to an Antimeta post about the Formal Epistemology Workshop, Jon Cohen asks: [W]hat's the deal with the "commentator" listed for some of the talks?
 To me it sounds like someone will be sitting there saying things like "Kenny has gone for the slide striptease trick, not sure how this will go down … Continue reading A better way to run comments at philosophy talks?

 John MacFarlane's entry on logical constants is up at the Stanford Encyclopedia of Philosophy.
 Everyone interested in this should also read John's dissertation (including me, I admit).